Wet market

+Wet market is a regional English term for a marketplace, also called a public market or a traditional market, that sells fresh foods, such as meat, fish, and produce, and other consumption-oriented perishable goods in a non-supermarket setting, as distinguished from "dry markets" that sell durable goods, such as fabrics, kitchenwares and electronics.

+The term was popularised by the Singaporean government in the 1970s and did not originate in mainland China, where such markets are called "farmers' markets" or "produce markets".
+It was little known in English before the COVID-19 pandemic, when coverage of the Huanan Seafood Wholesale Market in Wuhan brought it to global prominence.

-A wet market (also called a public market or a traditional market) is a marketplace selling fresh foods, such as meat, fish, and produce, and other consumption-oriented perishable goods in a non-supermarket setting, as distinguished from "dry markets" that sell durable goods, such as fabrics, kitchenwares and electronics.
-These include a wide variety of markets, such as farmers' markets, fish markets, and wildlife markets.
-Not all wet markets sell live animals, but the term wet market is sometimes used to signify a live animal market in which vendors slaughter animals upon customer purchase, such as is done with poultry in Hong Kong.
-Wet markets are common in many parts of the world, notably in China, Southeast Asia, and South Asia.
+Such markets include a wide variety of types, such as farmers' markets, fish markets, and wildlife markets.
+Not all of them sell live animals, but the term is sometimes used to signify a live animal market in which vendors slaughter animals upon customer purchase, such as is done with poultry in Hong Kong.
+Such markets are common in many parts of the world, notably in China, Southeast Asia, and South Asia.
 They often play critical roles in urban food security due to factors of pricing, freshness of food, social interaction, and local cultures.
-Despite their importance in local food systems and livelihoods, wet markets often lack essential food safety infrastructure, such as cold chains, standardized hygiene practices, regular inspection, and product traceability.
+Despite their importance in local food systems and livelihoods, they often lack essential food safety infrastructure, such as cold chains, standardized hygiene practices, regular inspection, and product traceability.

-Most wet markets do not trade in wild or exotic animals, but some that do have been linked to outbreaks of zoonotic diseases including COVID-19, H5N1 avian flu, severe acute respiratory syndrome (SARS), and monkeypox.
-Several countries have banned wet markets from holding wildlife.
-Media reports that fail to distinguish between all wet markets and those with live animals or wildlife, as well as insinuations of fostering wildlife smuggling, have been blamed for fueling Sinophobia related to the COVID-19 pandemic.
+Most such markets do not trade in wild or exotic animals, but some that do have been linked to outbreaks of zoonotic diseases including COVID-19, H5N1 avian flu, severe acute respiratory syndrome (SARS), and mpox.
+Several countries have banned markets from holding wildlife.
+Media reports that fail to distinguish between food markets generally and those with live animals or wildlife, as well as insinuations of fostering wildlife smuggling, have been blamed for fueling Sinophobia related to the COVID-19 pandemic.